AdrienPensart/musicbot/README.rst

     Convert all files in folders to mp3

   Options:
+    --dry / --no-dry    Do not launch real action  [default: no-dry] Folders options:
+      --limit INTEGER   Limit number of music files --extension TEXT  Supported formats
-    --threads INTEGER  Number of threads  [default: 8] --dry / --no-dry   Do not launch real action  [default: no-dry] --flat             Do not create subfolders
+    --threads INTEGER   Number of threads  [default: 8] --flat              Do not create subfolders
     -h, --help          Show this message and exit.

 musicbot folder inconsistencies
 *******************************